madziaar/DS4Windows/README.md

 # Hared Edits

-This fork DS4Windows will only have minor changes and no major updates, It's mainly to keep DS4Windows and keep it working with very little maintenance
+This fork DS4Windows will only have minor changes and no major updates, It's mainly to keep it working with very little maintenance

 ## Adding devices via the ExtDevices.json